eeeeeta/trainsplorer/doc/roadmap.md

 - Start actually linking up geodata to schedules in earnest:
   - add API to get mvts passing through a point
   - add nice slippy map of current train schedules?
-- Maybe we should/could make something in osms-db for doing common schedule ops?
+- Maybe we should/could make something in osms-db for doing common schedule ops? *done!*
   - i.e. "given these ScheduleMvts on this date, do all the fancy dedup for me"
   - `handle_movement_list` in `osms-web/src/movements.rs` does this
     - ...but it doesn't handle the new Darwin fanciness yet